BaseballJanuary 15, 2025

 How to Determine Your Stub's Value

-If you have baseball ticket stubs and want to know what they're worth, the best approach is to have them evaluated by a knowledgeable buyer who understands the market.
-At StubHaul, we offer free, no-obligation appraisals — just send us photos of your stubs and we'll tell you what they're worth and make a cash offer if you're interested in selling.
+If you have baseball ticket stubs and want to know what they're worth, the best approach is to have them evaluated by a knowledgeable buyer who understands the current market conditions and historical significance.
+Research helps, but professional evaluation provides the most accurate assessment of value and marketability.

-Don't assume your stubs aren't valuable just because they're from regular season games.
-Many factors beyond the obvious can affect value, including the teams involved, the players who participated, and whether anything significant happened during the game that you might not even remember.
+Don't assume your stubs aren't valuable just because they're from regular season games or feature teams that weren't championship contenders.
+Many factors beyond the obvious can affect value, including player debuts, career milestones, ballpark history, and significant performances that occurred during seemingly routine games.

 Have Ticket Stubs to Sell?